 1. In fencing, the main feature of the hitting does not impose any significant force like in most of the other combat types of sports.
 In opposite, a forceful hit would signify the lack of experience and inferiority of the technique of the opponent.
 A correct hit needs to be made not by using the whole body, but rather by using your wrist.

 2. However, this doesn't make the fencer's weapon weak at all, and some people believe that the tip of the fencing blade is the second fastest moving object in sport behind a marksman's bullet.

 Hope you've enjoyed reading the story behind this artwork.
-Keep en eye on our Instagram account for the next piece from Vadims.
+Keep an eye on our Instagram account for the next art piece.
 If you'd like to check out other works in the meantime - feel free to visit our online store.
 Till next time!